-The Moab Uranium Mill Tailings Remedial Action (UMTRA) Project Revegetation and Weed Control Plan outlines the vision, goals, priorities and planning, implementation, monitoring and evaluation on the project site for the next 5 years (2022-2026).
+The Moab Uranium Mill Tailings Remedial Action (UMTRA) Project Revegetation and Weed Control Plan outlines the vision, goals, priorities and planning, implementation, monitoring and evaluation for disturbed areas at the Moab and Crescent Junction sites for the next 5 years (2023-2027).
 The revegetation workflow is illustrated below (Figure 1).